 to help schools address substance use

-Prevention Matters is a four-year grant initiative launched by the Richard M. Fairbanks Foundation in 2018 to help Marion County schools identify, implement and sustain proven substance use prevention programs.
-Proven programs equip students with skills that not only help them avoid drugs and alcohol, but also help improve their academic achievement, attendance, classroom behavior and social and emotional well-being.
-These programs can also help reduce bullying and violence.
+The Richard M. Fairbanks Foundation launched Prevention Matters in 2018 to help Marion County schools identify, implement and sustain proven substance use prevention programs.
+Programs used as part of the initiative were chosen for their demonstrated ability to equip students with skills that not only help them avoid drugs and alcohol, but also help improve their academic achievement, attendance, classroom behavior and social and emotional well-being.
+Further, these programs have been shown to reduce bullying and violence.

-Through Prevention Matters, the Foundation has committed more than $13 million to implement evidence-based prevention programs in public (traditional, charter and innovation network) and accredited private K-12 schools in Marion County.
-Prevention Matters funding is projected to serve 157 Indianapolis schools delivering proven prevention programs to 82,602 students by the 2021-2022 school year.
+Through Prevention Matters, the Foundation committed more than $13.5 million over four years to implement evidence-based prevention programs in Marion County public (traditional, charter and innovation network) and accredited private K-12 schools.

 Evidence-based prevention programs help students avoid substance use and improve other outcomes, too: